nilmtk/nilmtk/docs/manual/user_guide/install.md

 ## Python 3

-Python 3 support is experimental.
-On Ubuntu, run `sudo apt-get install python3-tk`.
+Python 3 support is experimental and hence please only attempt to use NILMTK on Python 3 if you are experiences with Python.
+On Ubuntu, please run `sudo apt-get install python3-tk` prior to attempting to install NILMTK for Python 3.

 ### Install on Ubuntu like Linux variants (debian based) or OSX

-NB: The following procedure is for Ubuntu like Linux variants (Debian based).
+NB: The following procedure is for Ubuntu-like Linux variants (Debian based).
 Please adapt accordingly for your OS.
 We would welcome installation instructions for other OSes as well.